Use Case Example of an Industrial Machine - a Niehoff MSM Draw Box

 Augmented Reality (AR) Solar System

-I created this simple 2D illustration solar system for my children.
+I created this simple 2D illustration solar system in AR for my children.

 Augmented Reality (AR) Design